microsoft/pxt-calliope/docs/projects/micro-coin.md

     }

     /**
-     * We've received a coin and we are trying to replace the chain if it's been updated.
+     * We've received a block chain and we are trying to replace the chain if it's been updated.
      */
-    replace(other: Coin) {
+    replace(other: BlockChain) {
         if (other.isValid() && other.chain.length > me.chain.length) {
             serial.writeLine("replacing chain");
             this.chain = other.chain.slice(0, other.chain.length);